-We’re excited to have your child join us this summer at Sports Camps!
+We’re excited to have your child join us this summer at Specialty Camps!
 On this page, you’ll find forms you need to complete, as well as important information to help you prepare for a summer of fun and skill building.

 You will receive more information two weeks before your child attends camp, including further details of what to bring, including specific sports equipment.

-Lunch form - coming soon
+- 2019 orders coming soon